rarible/protocol/docs/ethereum/smart-contracts/exchangev2-matching-orders.md

 - The purchase order is the NFT that you are buying.
 - The sales order is what you are willing to accept.

 New asset types can be added without updating the smart contract.
-You can be done it with a custom IAssetMatcher.
+You can do it with a custom IAssetMatcher.

 Possible improvements: